ABK9999/ABK9999/README.md

 ### Hi there, Bhargav Kumar A
 #### About :

+🔭 Highly motivated and results-driven Data Scientist with a strong background in data analysis and machine learning.
+Experienced in developing machine learning and deep learning models.
+Skilled in Python design patterns.
+A quick learner with a passion for solving complex problems and delivering actionable insights

-🔭 I am currently furthering my education in Data Science by pursuing a 12-month Executive Post Graduation in Data Science from IIIT Bangalore.
+🔭 I am a recent Executive Post Graduate in Data Science from IIIT Bangalore.
 This degree covers advanced topics in machine learning, deep learning, and natural language processing, and I hope to acquire the skills necessary to become a proficient data scientist.

 🔭 I have completed my graduation in Statistics.